ole-besendahl/react-email-starter/readme.md

 # Store Notification Bug

-When send via this package "test send email", everything workds, but when send from a different repo, with it's own email etc. the email is shown blank in apple mail, superhuman and googlemail - sometimes in google mail you can show "trimmed content" to display the content.
+When sending test emails via this package's "test send email" feature, everything works correctly.
+However, when sending from a different repository with its own email configuration, the email appears blank in Apple Mail, Superhuman, and Gmail clients.
+In Gmail, sometimes the content can be viewed by clicking "show trimmed content".

-## License

-MIT License